jiisuominen/drupal-repository/documentation/README.md

 ### Generate automatic changelog for "Automatic updates" pull request

-Generates a changelog for automatic updates.
+Generates a changelog for changes between `dev` and `update-config` branches and updates the pull request body automatically.

 See [documentation/automatic-updates.md](https://github.com/City-of-Helsinki/drupal-helfi-platform/blob/main/documentation/automatic-updates.md) for documentation about automatic updates.